New to Telerik Reporting? Download free 30-day trial

 }

-3. Enable the telerik_reporting_assistant tool in the Copilot Chat window's tool selection dropdown.
+4. Enable the telerik-reporting-assistant tool in the Copilot Chat window's tool selection dropdown.

 Visual Studio Code

-The basic setup in Visual Studio Code follows these steps:
+The basic setup in Visual Studio Code involves the following steps:

 1. Enable chat.mcp.enabled in Visual Studio Code settings.